 On 26 June 1849, Philip himself married again, to Mary Nye, a 39-year-old spinster.
 The wedding was at Holy Trinity Church (then known as "the District Church") in Tunbridge Wells, Kent.
 Philip gave his address as Tunbridge Wells.
 The witnesses were Mary Jane Hart, Jane Knight and Henry Nye Senior.

 Mary was born in Tunbridge Wells on 8 February 1810, the daughter of Henry Nye, a bookseller, and Ann née Everest (from Hartfield).
 Mary's birth was recorded at Sevenoaks Wesleyan Chapel.
 She was baptized at Tunbridge Wells Wesleyan Chapel on 3 April 1810.
-(Her sister Elizabeth was born on 6 July 1811, and baptized at Maidstone Methodist Chapel on 11 October as well as at the Wesleyan Chapel in Tunbridge Wells eleven days later!
+(A sister Elizabeth was born on 6 July 1811, and baptized at Maidstone Methodist Chapel on 11 October as well as at the Wesleyan Chapel in Tunbridge Wells eleven days later!
+She lived only a few months, and was buried on New Year's Day 1812 at Hartfield, Sussex.
 A brother, Henry, was born on 21 January 1813 and baptized on 28 February.
 He became a house agent, and it was perhaps through him that Philip and Mary came to know each other.
 Census returns, however, always describe him as a stationer and bookseller.
 He died in 1882.
 Another sister, Ann Martha, was born on 1 March 1818 and baptized on 29 March.
-She died in 1870.)
-Mary was a schoolmistress, and is listed in Pigot's Directory for 1840 as proprietor of a day and boarding school in Grosvenor Road, Tunbridge Wells.
-(Her brother's and her father's bookshop and library was also in Grosvenor Road.)
-In 1851, after her marriage, she was keeping the school at Burlington House, a Tunbridge Wells seminary for girls.
-On Census Night 1861, she was also in Tunbridge Wells, visiting her two sisters, Ann Martha and Eliza Jane Nye.
+She died in 1870.
+Another sister, Eliza Dane Nye (1820-1895) was born on 1 April 1820, and baptized on the 30th, at Tunbridge Wells and at Sevenoaks.)

-In 1851, Philip and Mary were still living at Burlington House, Mount Sion, along with Eliza, who was studying there.
+In 1851, Philip and Mary were living at Burlington House along with Eliza, who was studying there.
 Philip described himself as a "Proprietor of Houses".
 (Mary's father, Henry, probably died in the third quarter of 1853.)
 However, by 1853, Philip was living at Stanhope Street, Hampstead Road, St Pancras, and was developing premises at 21 and 22 St Augustine's Road, taking a lease on 31 December 1852 and assigning it on 19 September 1853.
 St Augustine's Road was in the upper part of the Camden Estate.
 The land belonged to the Earl of Camden, and the area came to be known as Camden New Town.

-In the middle of 1854, Philip moved again, to Stoke Newington (or technically to Hornsey, as Albion Grove, where the Knights lived, was a tiny detached enclave of Hornsey parish within Stoke Newington).
+In the middle of 1854, Philip moved again, to Stoke Newington (or technically to Hornsey, as Albion Grove, where the Knights lived, was a tiny die.ched enclave of Hornsey parish within Stoke Newington).
 Here Philip developed a line of houses at the south end of Milton Road, typically with frontages between 31' and 36' and depths between 98' and 107'.
 These were sold off to such people as Joseph Edward Every, beer seller of the Dreadnought Beer Shop, Gloucester Place, West Hackney; Daniel Bowker Catling, of Halliford Street, Islington; and John Runtz of King Henry's Walk, Islington.

 In 1857, Philip himself had moved into one of the houses in Milton Road, which he called Burlington Villa.